zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

   zone for which it is name server for.
 Previously the term "In-Bailiwick" was used.

-* "Not In-Domain" - The term refers to a name server name that is not "In-Domain".
+* "Out-Of-Domain" - The term refers to a name server name that is not "In-Domain".
 It is either "sibling domain" or "unrelated" as defined in [RFC 9499][RFC 9499#section7], section 7, in the subsection on "Glue Records", for name server names in the referral of a zone.
 The name server name is